ckeditor/ckeditor5/packages/ckeditor5-remove-format/docs/features/remove-format.md

 ## Demo

-Select the content you want to clean up and press the remove format button {@icon @ckeditor/ckeditor5-remove-format/theme/icons/remove-format.svg remove format} in the toolbar:
+Select the content you want to clean up and press the remove format button {@icon @ckeditor/ckeditor5-remove-format/theme/icons/remove-format.svg remove format} in the toolbar.

 {@snippet features/remove-format}